 Electronic Access: On the Law Library's computers, using OnLaw.

 Homeowners may temporarily stop foreclosure by declaring bankruptcy.
-11 U.S.C. §§ 1301-1330.
+11 United States Code (U.S.C.) §§ 1301-1330.
 Foreclosure can also be postponed if you are a member of the armed services under the Servicemembers Civil Relief Act (SCRA), 50 App.
 U.S.C. §§ 501-596.
-The law library has print copies of the United States Code Annotated (USCA) and the United States Code Service (USCS).

 State of California Consumer Home Mortgage Information